Who Was James Buchanan?

-James Buchanan, 15th President of the United States, was born in Cove Gap, Pennsylvania, in 1791.
+James Buchanan was the 15th President of the United States.
 Serving as president during the run-up to the Civil War, Buchanan's inability to halt the southern states' drive toward secession has led most historians to consider his presidency a failure.
 Buchanan was the only U.S. president from Pennsylvania, and the only one to remain a lifelong bachelor.
-He died in 1868 in Lancaster, Pennsylvania.

 James Buchanan was born in Cove Gap, Pennsylvania, on April 23, 1791.
 His father, James Sr., was a well-to-do merchant and farmer, and his mother, Elizabeth, intelligent and well-read.
 As a young boy, Buchanan was educated at the Old Stone Academy in his village, and later, Dickinson College, where he was nearly suspended for bad behavior before finally graduating in 1809.